microsoft/coyote/docs/tutorials/mocks/mock-dependencies.md

 Awesome!
 Using `Task.Run` in the mock methods introduces concurrency in the test, which allows the two `CreateAccount` methods to execute asynchronously and race with each other.
-This is similar to how invoking the production implementation of `IDbCollection` (i.e. the actual backend NoSQL database) typically happens asynchronously, so network calls do not block the rest of the system.
+This is similar to how invoking the production implementation of `IDbCollection` (i.e. the actual backend NoSQL database) typically happens asynchronously.

 Can you make the above mock a little more generally applicable, so you don't have to write custom mocks for each test case?
 What if you model it in a way that more closely simulates the behavior of the actual `IDbCollection`?
-Let's write such a mock that we can use in concurrency unit tests for the `AccountManager`.
+You could a mock that you can use in all your concurrency unit tests for the `AccountManager` using a `ConcurrentDictionary`:

 ```csharp
 public class InMemoryDbCollection : IDbCollection